 Aspirate the wash solution from each well.
 Apply 30 µL of the pre-hybridization solution to each well.
 Incubate the chamber in the 37 °C oven for 30 min.

-NOTE: Add ~50 mL of water to the bottom of the chamber for humidity.
-Keep the water for the remaining steps.
+NOTE: Add ~50 mL of water to the bottom of the chamber to provide humidity.

 Aspirate the pre-hybridization solution from each well.
 Apply ~30 µL of the probe hybridization solution to each well.
 Cover the chamber with aluminum foil and incubate in the 37 °C oven for 2 h.